SoftwareEngineeringToolDemos/ICSE-2011-UMLsec/build-vm/README.md

 - Please be patient, wait until message "The VM box is all set."
 - The JRE is installed in c:\Program Files\Java\jre7
-- The tool UMLsec is in Desktop/UMLsec
+- The tool UMLsec is in Desktop\UMLsec

 Reference and sources
 -----